ON THIS PAGE: You will find out more about the factors that increase the chance of developing Kaposi sarcoma. Use the menu to see other pages.

 Ethnicity.
 People of Jewish or Mediterranean descent, as well as equatorial Africans, have a higher risk of developing Kaposi sarcoma.

-Gender.
+Sex.
 Men have a higher risk of developing Kaposi sarcoma than women.

 Sexual activity.
 Unprotected sexual activity can increase the risk of infection with HHV-8 as well as HIV, because these viruses are spread through bodily fluids.
 Learn more about HIV/AIDS-related cancer.

 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause Kaposi sarcoma, including ways to prevent it.
 Although there is no proven way to completely prevent Kaposi sarcoma, you can significantly lower your risk by avoiding the known risk factors for HIV/AIDS, especially by avoiding risky practices, such as having unprotected sex and using intravenous (IV) needles that have been used by someone else.
 Talk with your health care team for more information about your personal risk of Kaposi sarcoma.

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems Kaposi sarcoma can cause.
 Use the menu to choose a different section to read in this guide.